 Check the instruction manual that came with your pole for safety guidelines.
 Double check that all parts were installed correctly.
 Make sure that your pole is level and located on a ceiling joist.
 Try pulling on the pole with all of your weight in different directions.
 After these precautions try dancing around your pole and take it slow until you feel that the pole is completely secure.

 How much space do I need for a pole?

-I recommend anywhere from a 4-6 foot radius.
+We recommend anywhere from a 4-6 foot radius.